 Mr. Duffy’s responsibilities include environmental compliance with local, state, and federal regulations, project coordination/scheduling, supervision of field staff, safety plan preparation, field data analysis, compliance reporting, reporting field conditions and recommending solutions to clients, proposals and budget preparation, cost control, invoicing and contract administration.
 Mr. Duffy has conducted various odor source and mitigation studies for the City of San Diego, managed blower/flare station replacement/construction projects, flare source testing, well installations, and LFG collection systems upgrades projects, and has experience in managing AB 32 LMR and NSPS 40 CFR 60.767(I) Tier 4 surface emissions monitoring.
 Other notable experience Mr. Duffy has includes expanded monitoring, sampling, and laboratory data analysis for landfills with exothermic reactions.
 He has managed projects to track hydrogen gas generation, target heat extraction, and manage liquids recovery at Republic Services landfills.

-Gene Dumas, CARO, CIRO, is a Project Manager of the Risk Management group at SCS.
-His primary responsibility is to assist facilities that use anhydrous ammonia in addressing EPA’s Risk Management Program (RMP) and OSHA’s Process Safety Management (PSM).
-Those duties include: Facilitating onsite Process Hazard Analysis studies; Process Safety Management auditing; and Risk Management studies.
+Gene Dumas, CARO, CIRO, is a Vice President of SCS Engineers and Project Director of the Risk Management group.
+He has over three decades of refrigeration experience, including ammonia experience in the poultry, fish, and dairy processing industries.
+His primary responsibility is assisting facilities that use anhydrous ammonia to address EPA’s Risk Management Program (RMP) and OSHA’s Process Safety Management (PSM) requirements.
+Those duties include facilitating Process Hazard Analysis studies; conducting Process Safety Management audits; and completing Risk Management studies.
+He is an expert in mechanical integrity inspections and audits.

-Mr. Dumas is a Project Manager of the Risk Management group at SCS.
-His primary responsibility is to assist facilities that use anhydrous ammonia in addressing EPA’s Risk Management Program (RMP) and OSHA’s Process Safety Management (PSM).
-Those duties include: Facilitating onsite Process Hazard Analysis studies; Process Safety Management auditing; and Risk Management studies.
+• Gene Dumas, CARO, CIRO, is a Vice President of SCS Engineers and Project Director of the Risk Management group.
+He has over three decades of refrigeration experience, including ammonia experience in the poultry, fish, and dairy processing industries.
+His primary responsibility is assisting facilities that use anhydrous ammonia to address EPA’s Risk Management Program (RMP) and OSHA’s Process Safety Management (PSM) requirements.
+Those duties include facilitating Process Hazard Analysis studies; conducting Process Safety Management audits; and completing Risk Management studies.
+He is an expert in mechanical integrity inspections and audits.

 Mr. Dustman is experienced in environmental project management, remedial design activities, building inspection, site assessments, and field training.
 He possesses an in-depth knowledge of relevant and applicable Federal, State, and local environmental laws, and protocols.
 Mike has served as project manager for numerous local agencies and private clients, including the U.S. Environmental Protection Agency (EPA) Region 4 Superfund Technical Assessment and Response Team (START) contracts in response to Hurricane Katrina.
 Mr. Dustman is a certified asbestos project designer, management planner, and building inspector, a certified air sample professional, and a certified lead-based paint inspector and lead risk assessor.